 An eligible institution calculates a student's Pell Grant disbursement using the award rules.
-Generally, institutions credit a student's account with the Pell Grant disbursement payment to meet unpaid tuition, fees, room, and board; any remaining Pell Grant funds are paid directly to the student to cover other living expenses.
+Generally, institutions credit a student's account with the Pell Grant disbursement payment to meet unpaid tuition, fees, and institutionally provided room and board; any remaining Pell Grant funds are paid directly to the student to cover other living expenses.